 This recipe can also be prepared entirely on the stove top.
 Add one teaspoon of liquid smoke, then simmer the beans for 30 minutes to one hour, or until they reach a thick and soupy consistency.

 Don't be afraid to adjust the recipe ingredients to suit your taste.
 If you prefer them less sweet, cut the amounts of brown sugar and molasses in half.
-And to make them even more exciting, add one-quarter to one-half teaspoon of ground cayenne pepper powder or a teaspoon of Chipotle chili powder.
+And to make them even more exciting, add one-quarter to one-half teaspoon of ground cayenne pepper powder or a half-teaspoon of Chipotle chili powder.

 Try this recipe one time, and I bet you'll get hooked.
 You'll never have beanless barbecue again!